-Akash Gupta: I am an avid follower of cricket and like to read a lot about the happenings in and around the world.
-Not a big cinema buff, but I make time to watch good works.
-Apart from these, I like to listen to music- Queen, Scorpions and Linkin Park are my favourite bands
+Akash Gupta: I am an avid follower of cricket and also I like to read a lot about things that are happenings in and around the world.
+I am however, not a big cinema buff, but I do make time to watch good projects.
+Apart from this, I like to listen to music some of my favourite bands include Queen, Scorpions and Linkin Park and others.

 Jagranjosh.com: Why did you decide to go for MBA program after Engineering?

 Akash Gupta: Being a person who wants to delve into new dimensions of life, I feel that a career switch for me is imminent.
 I strongly believe that it is the farmers who lay the foundation of our country; the doctors, teachers and engineers who are responsible for its development; but it is the managers who really make a difference.
 My graduation in Chemical Engineering which is a production based discipline lays a very strong foundation for a Post-graduation in management.
 A post-graduation in the field of consumer goods and marketing will only improve my knowledge and skills.